Causes Of Infantilization

-Infantilization happens when adults are treated like children.
-This can occur, for example, when parents refuse to allow their children to grow up or when adult children treat senior parents as if they can’t make decisions on their own.
-Infantilization can feel demeaning, and can compromise a person’s mental health.
-It’s important to recognize the signs of infantilization, so you can appropriately discourage it in yourself or others.
+Infantilization happens when an adult is treated like a child.
+This can occur, for example, when parents refuse to allow their child to grow up or when adult children treat senior parents as if they can’t make decisions on their own.
+Infantilization can feel demeaning and can compromise a person’s mental health.
+It’s important for parents to recognize the signs of infantilization, so they can appropriately manage it.

 What Is Infantilization?